Doctor Who (film): Pre-production

 Producer Philip Segal had been trying for some years to launch a new American-produced series of Doctor Who, but the Fox Network — the only American network that showed any interest — was only prepared to commit to a single telemovie.
 It was hoped that, should the telemovie be successful, Fox might be persuaded to reconsider a series; however, the telemovie's ratings performance in America was not strong enough to hold Fox's interest.

+A proposed bible for this series, written by John Leekley, was written for a potential pilot for the show's potential American revival.
+This outline would have established a new continuity, though would have drawn on elements from the original series and would have focused on the Doctor seeking his father, Ulysses, throughout time and space through a number of locales, such as his home planet Gallifrey, Ancient Egypt, and Skaro.
+A number of popular old stories, such as 1982's Earthshock, 1966's The Celestial Toymaker, and 1977's The Talons of Weng-Chiang, among others, would have been remade with altered locales and plots, with earlier drafts featuring a variety of other suggested story remakes.
+Leekley's scripts were not well-received, resulting in him being removed from the project in September 1994.

 The production budget for the movie (as revealed in the book Doctor Who: Regeneration) was US$5 million, with the Fox Network spending $2.5 million, BBC Television contributing $300,000, and the remaining $2.2 million split between BBC Worldwide and Universal Television.